VinceZK/json-on-relations/README.md

 The API overwrites an instance as a whole with a given JSON object.
 Those appeared relations are updated with new values.
 Those not appeared will be deleted.
-This API is useful in some UI technologies which regards an entity as a whole.
+This API is useful in some UI technologies which always regards an entity as a whole.
-Then you don't have to trace every changes from the UI to the backend store.
+Then you don't have to trace every changed pieces, just post it as an atomic object to the backend store.

 Besides it may introduce some performance overhead, another limitation is that relationships are not supported with "overwrite" mode.
-This is because a relationship always deals with more than 2 entities, thus cannot be overwritten from single side.
+This is because a relationship always deals with more than 2 entities, thus cannot be overwritten from one single side.
 ```http request
 PUT http://localhost:3001/api/entity/overwrite
 Accept: */*